la2pixel/Code-Around-the-Code/README.md

 # Code Around the Code

-## Some background about me
+### Background
 When I started my Master’s in Data Science (after doing a Bachelor’s in Economics), I realized that even though I could write code, I had no idea how any of it actually *worked* internally.
-I had inner echoes with a lot of disconnected questions (What’s a shell?
-Why do things break when I move code to another machine?
-What are `conda` `git` etc. really?)
 Most programming tutorials teach you how to write code.
+It turned out I wasn’t alone in this.
+Many data science environment setup tutorials—like the one on DataCamp—focus on installation steps (Python, R, Git, Shell) but don’t explain *why* each tool is essential :contentReference[oaicite:1]{index=1}.
+Similarly, guides on Git for data scientists cover commands, but often skip the system-level understanding and mental models behind them :contentReference[oaicite:2]{index=2}.
 This one focuses on everything around the code — installing software, managing environments, using the terminal, versioning with Git, and running things on remote machines.
 It's what I wish I had when I started, and I aim to close the gap.

-## Who This Is For
+### Who This Is For

 You already know how to write code, run scripts or jupyter notebook for data analysis/modelling.
 But you still struggle with things like: